TERMS & CONDITIONS

 8.0 FORCE MAJEURE

 In the event that the Artist is unable to fulfil the contracted obligation due to circumstances beyond their reasonable control (including, but not limited to, “Acts of God”, adverse weather, civil unrest, industrial action or war) the Artist will make reasonable efforts to provide a suitable replacement performer of comparable style and quality.
-If no alternative is available, the Client will be refunded 25% of monies paid, excluding the deposit/booking fee.
+If no alternative is available, the Client will be refunded 25% of monies paid, excluding the Booking Fee.

 9.0 PHOTO / VIDEO